-If you are about to be started on any new medicine, tell your doctor, dentist or pharmacist that you are taking ACCUPRIL.
+If you are about to be started on any new medicine, remind your doctor, dentist or pharmacist that you are taking Accupril.

 pressure is dropping suddenly.
 If you continue to feel unwell, tell your doctor.

-If you have excess vomiting or diarrhoea while taking ACCUPRIL, tell your doctor.
+Tell your doctor if you have excess vomiting or diarrhoea while taking Accupril.

 You may lose too much water and salt and your blood pressure may drop too much.

-If you feel light-headed or dizzy after taking your first dose of ACCUPRIL, or when your dose is increased, tell your doctor
+Tell your doctor immediately if you feel light-headed or dizzy after taking your first dose of Accupril, or when your dose

-If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking ACCUPRIL.
+If you are going to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking Accupril.